pbberlin/tools/os/fsi/readme.md

 from [Steve Francia](https://twitter.com/spf13)'s afero:
 Afero can be found [here](https:github.com/spf13/afero).

-I had these ideas in mind:
+I had these purposes in mind:

-- Content management systems on app engine.<br>
+- Deploying content management systems on app engine.<br>
 Combining any apps with static pages and static HTML UI wrappers.

 - Any HTTP services on app engine, managing static resources.

-There is a similar effort going on by [rainycape](https://github.com/rainycape/vfs).
+A similar effort was made by [rainycape](https://github.com/rainycape/vfs).

 Deployments can be made to local machines.
 Files are editable with all editors.